-But we are returning, and in that respect, the one year break we endured waiting for the sequel to A Quiet Place felt oddly appropriate.
+But we are returning on Day 474, and in that respect, the one year break we endured waiting for the sequel to A Quiet Place felt oddly appropriate.
 We share so much with the Abbott family, having been isolated and pursued by a mostly invisible and menacing horror.
 Things have improved for us, but not for them, not at all.

 Krasinski reprises his role as Lee Abbott, but only for the duration of a flashback to “Day One.”
 Emily Blunt and the kids are all back, enjoying a tranquil summer afternoon when all Hell breaks loose.
 We get to see how the alien invasion begins, and how suddenly things turn south.
 Just as suddenly we join the family in their current attempt to survive, tip-toeing through fallen leaves that crunch dangerously and into the arms of “people not worth saving.”
 This is a modern-day War of the Worlds.